sartography/SpiffWorkflow/doc/index.rst

  - Creating a questionnaire with multiple complex paths
  - Implement an approval process that requires input from multiple users
  - Allow non-programmers to modify the flow and behavior of your application.

+Please visit `SpiffWorkflow.org <https://www.spiffworkflow.org>`_ for
+additional articles, videos, and tutorials about SpiffWorkflow and its related projects including SpiffArena, Service Connectors, and BPMN.js extensions.

 License
 -------